fiware-docker/simple-docker-hosting/README.md

 ## Install and Administration

-Build and Install documentation for Docker on the FIWARE Cloud can be found at [the corresponding section of the Admin Manual](./doc/manuals/install.md).
+Build and Install documentation for Docker on the FIWARE Cloud can be found at [the installation and administation manual](./doc/manuals/install.md).

 [Top](#top)

 ## Running

-How to run Docker on the FIWARE Cloud can be found at [the corresponding section of the Admin Manual](doc/manuals/admin/running.md).
+How to run Docker on the FIWARE Cloud can be found at [the user guide](doc/manuals/admin/userguide.md).

 [Top](#top)

 ## API Overview
-The FIWARE cloud exposes the [Docker API](https://fiware-orion.readthedocs.org).
+The FIWARE cloud exposes the [Docker API](https://docs.docker.com/reference/api/docker_remote_api/).